-For some questions you’ll have just a mere number of seconds to read a whole passage of text and the select an answer – the timing is incredibly difficult to stick to!
+For some questions you’ll have just a mere number of seconds to read a whole passage of text and then select an answer – the timing is incredibly difficult to stick to!

-Telling yourself this before you actually sit down to try a test is important as then you won’t have the expectation that it’ll be like a standard test which you finish about half an hour early and have time to check over.
+Telling yourself this before you actually sit down to try a test is important.
+This way, you won’t have the expectation that it’ll be like a standard test which you finish about half an hour early and have time to check over.

 Linking to the above point, you can’t meticulously work out the answer for every single question – there simply isn’t the time!
 As you do your practice you’re going to be wanting to refine your technique and find quicker ways to take those half-educated guesses.

-Don’t read though explanations of answers with the intention of being able to understand the ins and outs of each and every question; instead work on becoming faster at ruthlessly eliminating options and then selecting an answer.
+Don’t read through explanations of answers with the intention of being able to understand the ins and outs of each and every question.
+Instead, work on becoming faster at ruthlessly eliminating options and then selecting an answer.
 Try to pick up those time-saving techniques as you go along!

 Remind yourself of this before you start preparation.
-You may not be able to notice this improvement yourself, but come test day, it will pay off.
+You may not be able to notice this improvement.
+Come test day, it will pay off!
 So, try to have a positive outlook and a growth mindset – you can get better at the UCAT!

 Preparing without a test date in mind isn’t a good idea as you’ll have no real motivation to do all the practice that’s required.
 I booked my test quite late (something you shouldn’t do, book yours now!) and I only starting preparing after it had been booked, as that’s when it became a reality.